snowmantw/Fluorine/README.md

 - Similarly, always doing impure computations inside `bind` function, which allow developer to bind another context

+## Convenience vs. Correctness

+I've tried to implement a "real" monad version and strictly follow the way Haskell does, but it's a difficult mission ( for me !) and I'm under stress from other daily projects.

+So I deprecated the first version and hope I can get some prototype as soon as possible, at least to evalute my ideas about these function structures are right or wrong.

+Now you can see there're some ideas that are definitely incorrect from the view of pure functional world.
+But these features are at least "syntax" functional ( well...) .
+And I think there're chances to refactor this library and eDSL to make it more functional.

 ## Example

     // Get a file and process its content with pure functions.